himynameisoleg/himynameisoleg-gatsby/src/content/JavaScript Closures.md

 Notice how the inner function **whatsForDinner** was able to access dinner directly without having to pass it in as a parameter.

-Another useful use case for closure is to "emulate" private methods and "instance varaiable" similar to what we would see in a traditional OOP language.
-Lets create a self invoking function:
+A possible use case for a closure is to "emulate" private methods and "instance varaiables" similar to what we would see in a traditional OOP language.
+To do this lets create a self invoking function - a function that calls itself:

 ```javascript
 var shoppingCart = (function (){